anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 These data visualisations show some interesting trends.
 - The Weekday vs Average Distance bar graph shows a consistent amount of distance walked throughout the week with a slight decrease on Sunday.
 - The Weekday vs Average Sleep bar graph shows consistent sleep throughout the week with a slight increase in sleep patterns on weekends on Wednesday.
-- The Active Minutes Pie Chart shows that most participants remain sedentary throughout the day, with a very little amount of activity being very active or fairly active.
+- The Active Minutes Pie Chart shows that most participants remain sedentary throughout the day, with minimal activity being very active or fairly active.

 ## Act

 Keeping the business task in mind, the insights drawn from the statistics and data visualisations above can help guide the marketing strategy for Bellabeat.
+Taking the Bellabeat app as our targeted product:
+- Majority of users are using the Fitbit app to track sedentary activities and not using it for monitoring active workouts.
+The Bellabeat app should encourage reducing sedentary time and taking breaks to move around when inactive for a long time.
+- The participants of the Fitbit dataset averaged 7,638 steps per day, significantly less than the CDC-recommended 10,000 steps.
+Though encouraging this has been widely used, a point system could prove beneficial in helping the Bellabeat app users target this goal.
+- Bellabeat marketing team should educate their users with knowledge about fitness benefits and suggest different types of exercises primarily targeted towards women.
+- Bellabeat app should also consider app notifications to warn users about bedtime to improve their sleep.